Sindcs/electron-vue-Note/README.md

 # elevue-note

-> a note base on electron
+> A note base on electron-vue, this project is not ready.

 #### Build Setup